 I just wanted to study; I didn’t have a strong desire to become an artist initially.
 My main motivation had always been to learn.
 I moved to Germany because I wanted to study more.
 When a gallerist from Cologne saw my work at the degree show of the Kunstakademie Düsseldorf, they offered me a show in their space.
 After that, all developed quickly internationally.
 But my daily life hasn’t changed since then, apart from relocating back to Japan.
-I live a normal life most of the time because I go unrecognised, except occasionally within art environments.
+I live a normal life most of the time because I go unrecognized, except occasionally within art environments.

-“My motivation comes from activities that have nothing to do with art.”
+“My motivation comes from activities that have nothing to do with art”

 How do you still find the motivation to make art?

 I continue to make artworks but not just for the sake of making artworks, and new ideas come to me continuously.
 Nowadays my picture of the world is broader, and my focus on my work has become sharper.
 In regards to my motivation, it comes from activities that have nothing to do with art.
 I collaborate with small and remote communities replanting forests in Hokkaido.
 Right now my mind is occupied 10% by the art world and 90% by all the rest, but it all feeds back into my motivation as an artist and refreshes my ideas.